 1864 marks the first recorded long distance Round; the Revd J M Elliott of Cambridge ascending Scafell Pike, Scafell, Great End, Great Gable, Kirk Fell, Pillar and Steeple, Red Pike and Stirrup Crag in 8hours 30 minutes, from Wasdale.
 Six years later Thomas Watson from Darlington achieved the first Round of all the 3000 footers, and over the final 30 years of the Victorian era the boundary was gradually pushed back to 70 miles and 18,000 feet in 22 1/2 hours by S.B.Johnson of Carlisle.

 The years since Ken Heaton (Alan's brother) set a new record of 51 peaks in 1961 have seen a series of extraordinary achievements across the Lakeland fells.
-Having rested for many years with the legendary Wasdale fell runner Joss Naylor, the Men's 24 Hour Fell Record now lies with Mark Hartell of Macclesfield Harriers, who topped an amazing 77 mountains in 1998, taking the honour from friend and clubmate Mark McDermott.
-Three years before that Anne Stentiford stormed over 62 peaks to a Womens record, and the Graham Round has been done several times in winter and the Double (twice round non-stop) has been done three times!
+Having rested for many years with the legendary Wasdale fell runner Joss Naylor, the Men's 24 Hour Fell Record now lies with Kim Collison, who topped an amazing 78 mountains in 2020, taking the honour from Mark Hartell.
+Also in 2020 Carol Morgan summited 65 peaks for the Womens record, and the Graham Round has been done several times in winter and the Double (twice round non-stop) has been done six times!

 And the Bob Graham Club itself?
 Its role is to promote safe long distance traverses of the fells and its main activity is the administration of the Round itself.
 Applicants must register with the Membership Secretary before an attempt and must be accompanied at every summit for verification purposes.
 It is one of the traditions of the Club that existing members will assist their aspiring colleagues by 'pacing' their attempts.